 Playlist Pilot combines Spotify playlist discovery with AI-powered matching and bot detection.
 You upload your song, select your genre and similar artists, then filter playlists by follower range.
 The tool uses AI to match your music's audio characteristics with playlists that feature similar songs, ensuring genre and mood alignment.

 Unlike generic playlist databases, Playlist Pilot scores every playlist for bot activity and listener authenticity.
 It also generates personalized pitch text using AI, so you're not starting from a blank email template.
 This combination of accurate discovery, fraud detection, and pitch automation makes it a complete playlist promotion tool rather than just a search engine.
+Pair it with our Spotify playlist checker to screen each result for bots, and our AI curator finder tool to pull verified contact details before you pitch.

 Summary